Tory MPs are plotting with Labour to ‘block benefits cuts’, party reveals

 “I think there’s a lot of anger on the Conservative side, because we know what’s happening more broadly at the moment.”

-A former Sainsbury’s boss warned the cost-of-living crisis is the deepest for 50 years as he called on the government to direct help more effectively to the poorest.
+Meanwhile, a former Sainsbury’s boss warned the cost-of-living crisis is the deepest for 50 years as he called on the government to direct help more effectively to the poorest.

 “The 1970s is probably the last time the challenges to households were as great,’ Justin King told Sky News.